 “At least you get to be Mary.
-Pam is going to have to be Joseph,” she said and my stomach tumbled down an imaginary alpine slide of Noooooooooo!
+Pam is going to have to be Joseph,” she said as my stomach tumbled down an imaginary alpine slide of Noooooooooo!

 “We’re having a girl Joseph?”
-Pam was a year older, and I resented her for being better at soccer than me, and for living in a yellow Victorian house downtown that was straight out of "Pollyanna," that I was sure she didn’t appreciate nor read.
+Pam was a year older, and I resented her for being better at soccer than me, for living in a yellow Victorian house downtown that was straight out of "Pollyanna,"which I was sure she didn’t appreciate nor read.
 She had a blonde bowl cut, came to church with a chocolate milk mustache leftover from breakfast, wore past little league t-shirts and JNCO jeans, and skateboarded everywhere.
-Hidden in the pit of my jealousy, pushed down deep was growing girl crush on her.
+Hidden in the pit of my jealousy, pushed down deep, was growing girl crush on her.

-Already I was noticing a pattern in my life for the awkward to spiral into mortification.
-Like months earlier, when I shouted “Holy crap!” after catfish barbs shocked me through my net at Lake Hayward while swiping under rocks with other church kids.
+Already I was noticing a pattern in my life for the awkward to spiral into mortifying.
+Like months earlier, when I shouted “Holy crap!” after catfish barbs shocked me through my net at Lake Hayward while fishing with other church kids.
 My mother yelled across the beach, “Language Elizabeth!” and put me on time out on our picnic blanket in the middle of the crowded beach.
 Then and now, no escape.

 Through the classics, “O Little Town of Bethlehem,” and “Hark the Herald Angels Sing,” my face felt red.
 I looked down at doll in the trough manger and was almost certain there were former marker scribbles scrubbed from the hard neck.
 The donated doll’s eyes, the kind that were supposed to open and close, were stuck permanently open, bright and sparkling blue, vacant and unaware of the play.
 I wanted to switch places.
 I felt sorry for Mary, having to sleep in the itchy hay, no extra robes to change into, stuck with a baby.

-As we droned to the final song, Pam pretend-sang, as she had with every song, mouthing the words with no sound.
+As we droned to the final song, Pam pretend-sang, as she had the whole time, mouthing words with no sound.
 The congregation joined in to bolster us forward into a thunderous applause.
 As we began to exit the stage, Pam came up beside me and offered her arm at the center aisle.
 I wanted to refuse, but instead looped my arm through hers, with Baby Jesus in the crook of the other, and walked as fast as possible to the end of the aisle, where I freed myself.

 Back in our Sunday school classroom, I put Jesus on the table, and pulled off the robe and veil, a parachute of hot air beneath.
 I felt a sense of womanhood: birth, sweat, child, and I didn’t like it.
-Worse still, walking with Pam, a girl Joseph, the center aisle where people could see straight through me, a crystal figure.
+Worse still, walking with Pam, a girl Joseph, the center aisle where people could see through me, like a quartz crystal.
 See that I never wanted to be Mary.
 And maybe Mary never wanted to be Mary, but she didn’t have a choice.
 Neither did I.

 “Great job!”
 My mother congratulated me afterward.